Fed policymakers signal turning point on U.S. rate-hike path

 Later that month he repeated that metaphor and noted rates are only “just below” a neutral level, a remark that sent markets soaring as traders took it to mean fewer interest-rate hikes ahead.

-Then in minutes of the Fed’s November meeting, released last week, policymakers were clear they are preparing to ditch a longstanding promise for “further gradual increases” to the Fed’s policy rate.
+Then last week, in minutes of the Fed’s November meeting, policymakers were clear they are preparing to ditch a longstanding promise for “further gradual increases” to the Fed’s policy rate.

 Kaplan earlier this week called for “patience” on further rate increases.